microsoft/code-with-engineering-playbook/code-reviews/recipes/azure-pipelines-yaml.md

 When the pipeline is triggered, before running the pipeline, there are some different phases such as `Queue Time`, `Compile Time` and `Runtime`, in these phases variables are interpretted by their [runtime expression syntax](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#runtime-expression-syntax).

 When pipeline is triggered all nested YAML files are expanded to run in Azure Pipelines.
-This check list visits some tips and tricks for reviewing all nested YAML files.
+This checklist contains some tips and tricks for reviewing all nested YAML files.

 Before starting review please see the following documents: